March 3, 2026

 Multi-ChatSingle session onlyMultiple parallel conversations

-Search IntegrationBrave only (or paid APIs)Builtin SearxNG, extensible via MCP servers
+Search IntegrationBrave only (or paid APIs)Built-in SearxNG, extensible via MCP servers

 Agent TransparencyLimited visibilityFull hierarchy view with sub-agents and tool calls